top of page

 Our vision is a world in which people and nature thrive on community lands that are critical for biodiversity conservation by connecting fair and sustainably-produced resources to local and global markets.

-Our current initiatives support a locally-based organization in rural Madagascar that operates in communities bordering the largest remaining intact rainforest on the island.
+CPALI's current collaborative initiatives engage communities bordering the largest remaining intact rainforest on the island of Madagascar.
 Over 1% of the world’s biodiversity is represented within this region.
-CPALI works with a network of subsistence farmers to cultivate native resources such as wild silk and raffia, and secure a market for them.
+CPALI works through a network of subsistence farmers to cultivate native resources such as wild silk and raffia, and secure a market for them.

 Farmers involved with CPALI experience the value of conservation directly by producing new products from the land that they steward.
-The 400 farmers engaged in our program live along the borders of Makira Natural Park and Masoala National Park and have planted over 30,000 native trees in former clear-cut areas, intercropping them with edible plants for multi-use agroforestry systems.
+The 400 farmers engaged in our program live along the borders of Makira Natural Park and Masoala National Park and have planted over 38,000 native trees in former clear-cut areas, intercropping them with edible plants in multi-use agroforestry systems.

 Native silkworms feed on these trees and farmers have raised them to produce raw silk cocoons for supplemental income.
 Collected silkworms are released back into the wild as adult moths after metamorphosis.
 Many of our farmers have become “citizen scientists”.
 Some have discovered that edible native mushrooms grow under silkworm host trees and these mushrooms can be sold at market.
 Others have found that one silkworm host tree serves well as a support for vanilla orchids that are a valuable cash crop in the region.